 See Clayton 101 for specifics on the School District of Clayton Policy and Procedures.
-Clayton 101 can be found on the District Website under the Parent tab then Policies & Handbooks
+Clayton 101 can be found on the District Website at claytonschools.net.

 WEAPONS IN SCHOOL

 The possession or use of a weapon, except where authorized by law, is prohibited on school property.
 Violators may be referred to legal authorities and subject to suspension/expulsion from school in accordance with school district policy and the Missouri Safe Schools Act.